mieweb/docs/content/functions/injury-care/viewing-accommodations.md

 Inactive accommodations are accommodations that have passed their end date.

-### Inactive Accommodations from Restrictions/Lost Time stand alone chart tab
+### Inactive Accommodations from Restrictions/Lost Time Stand Alone Chart Tab

 Inactive accommodations can be viewed from the chart tab Restrictions/Lost Time.
 In order to view inactive accommodations within the Restrictions/Lost Time chart tab of the patient, simply click the *Show Inactive* hyperlink.